Kathua rape, murder case verdict: Omar, Mehbooba Mufti hail judgement

 New Delhi, June 10: Minutes after six men have been held guilty in the gang-rape, torture and killing of an eight-year-old girl in Jammu and Kashmir's Kathua in January last year, former chief ministers Mehbooba Mufti and Omar Abdullah welcomed the court's judgment.

 Former chief minister Omar Abdullah lauded the conviction of six of the accused in the Kathua rape and murder case.

-He said that the guilty people should receive the "most severe" punishment.
+Amen to that.
+The guilty deserve the most severe punishment possible under law.
+And to those politicians who defended the accused, vilified the victim & threatened the legal system no words of condemnation are enough. #KathuaRapeCase https://t.co/gL2FfRL3rJ— Omar Abdullah (@OmarAbdullah) June 10, 2019

 PDP leader Mehbooba Mufti, who was the chief minister of Jammu and Kashmir at the time of the rape and murder of the eight-year-old girl in Kathua, welcomed the conviction of the accused on Monday.
 The case was a bone of contention between the PDP and BJP, who were part of a coalition government at the time.